 Those travelling in the vehicle must be from the same household or social bubble to maintain compliance on social distancing.

 Horses can now be transported around the UK.
 In the Scottish Isles, non-essential travel to and from the islands continues to be discouraged to prevent spreading the virus to more remote communities and ferry capacity will remain restricted.

 If you are transporting your horse for exercise, ensure that the location has no horse riding / carriage driving restrictions currently in place before travelling.

 In England, horses can be transported to a venue for facility hire.
-If you are having a group lesson, including your coach, there should be no more than six people.

 The Government has issued, Coronavirus (COVID 19): safer transport guidance for operators, which may assist equine transport companies with their policies and risk assessments.